microsoft/codetour/README.md

 If the current workspace only has a single code tour, then any of the above actions will automatically start that tour.
 Otherwise, you'll be presented with a list of tours to select from.

+### Opening a tour

+In addition to taking tours that are part of the currently open workspace, you can also open a tour file that someone else sent you and/or you created yourself.
+Simply run the `CodeTour: Open Tour File...` command and/or click the folder icon in the title bar of the `CodeTour` tree view.

 ## Navigating a tour

 Once you've started a tour, the comment UI will guide you, and includes navigation actions that allow you to perform the following: